MitchBradley/Grbl_Esp32-wiki/Setting-Up-the-I-O-Pins.md

 #### Spindle

+Spindle can be disabled by commenting out the #define SPINDLE_PWM_PIN line.
+Grbl will still behave like it has a spindle, but will not output a spindle signal.
+This can help with machines like pen plotters that don't use a spindle.

+Spindle Enable and direction are typically not used on most machines.
+The features can be enabled in firmware by assigning them a GPIO pin.
+If Spindle direction is not used, the M4 command is not supported.

 All spindles are variable speed.
 If you use an on/off spindle, just set the max RPM in the $$ setting to 1.
 That will mean any RPM will be full on.

-Spindle Enable and direction are typically not used on most machines.
-The features can be enabled in firmware by assigning them a GPIO pin.
-If Spindle direction is not used, the M4 command is not supported.
+#### Step and Direction Pins

+You can comment out any step and direction pins.
+This will disable the output signals and free up pins for other uses.
+Grbl will use those axes, but not output the signals.
+This could be useful for hobby servo driven axes.